thisstillwill/QCB455-Fall-2021/README.md

 # QCB 455 Fall 2021

-This repository contains my assignment submissions for QCB455/MOL455/COS551 Introduction to Genomics and Computational Molecular Biology.
+This repository contains my assignment submissions for QCB 455/MOL 455/COS 551 Introduction to Genomics and Computational Molecular Biology.

 ## Contents